Upscale Japanese market & sushi bar w/ hand rolls, omakase, & takeout. Premium fish w/o the Michelin price tag.

-"Customers highly recommend the omakase for its quality and value, and the unique hand rolls, particularly during happy hour.
-The Chirashi bowl is also praised for its price-to-quality ratio."
+"Customers highly recommend the hand rolls, particularly during happy hour, and the omakase menu, which is praised for its quality and value."

 Important Note